lokidoki102/tp/docs/DeveloperGuide.md

    1. **Loading Data:**

         - To test the application's response to a missing data folder or `addressbook.json` file, manually delete the `data` folder or the `addressbook.json` file from it.
-        - The application should automatically populate the address book with sample data, displaying buyers and sellers, where sellers are associated with houses.
+        - The application should automatically populate EstateEase with sample data, displaying buyers and sellers, where sellers are associated with houses.

    2. **Saving Data:**